Orgvue security provisions

 Home > Legal > Terms and conditions > Orgvue security provisions

-1.1 These Security Provisions apply to the provision of Orgvue when ordered by the Client.
+- These Security Provisions apply to the provision of Orgvue when ordered by the Customer.

-1.2 The Client acknowledges that the Software together with the Client Data is, at the Client’s selection, hosted by the Subcontractor in the European Economic Area (“EEA”), North America or Australia.
-Supplier will not transfer Client Data outside of the Client’s selected region without prior written instruction from the Client.
+- The Customer acknowledges that the Software together with the Customer Data is, at the Customer’s selection, hosted by the Subcontractor in the European Economic Area (“EEA”), North America or Australia.
+Supplier will not transfer Customer Data outside of the Customer’s selected region without prior written instruction from the Customer.

 Unless specified otherwise below, capitalised words and expressions contained with this document have the same meaning as set out in the Terms and Conditions: